fonttools/fonttools/README.md

 * If no source has a `copyInfo` flag, mutatorMath will be used to select one.
 This source gets its `copyInfo` flag set.
 If you save the document this flag will be set.
 * Use `doc.checkDefault()` to set the default font.

+# Rules
+**The `rule` element is experimental.** Some ideas behind how rules could work in designspaces come from Superpolator.
+Such rules can maybe be used to describe some of the conditional GSUB functionality of OpenType 1.8.
+The definition of a rule is not that complicated.
+A rule has a name, and it has a number of conditions.
+The rule also contains a list of glyphname pairs: the glyphs that need to be substituted.

+### Variable font instances
+* In an variable font the substitution happens at run time: there are no changes in the font, only in the sequence of glyphnames that is rendered.
+* The infrastructure to get this rule data in a variable font needs to be built.

+### UFO instances
+* When making instances as UFOs however, we need to swap the glyphs so that the original shape is still available.
+For instance, if a rule swaps `a` for `a.alt`, but a glyph that references `a` in a component would then show the new `a.alt`.
+* But that can lead to unexpected results.
+So, if there are no rules for `adieresis` (assuming it references `a`) then that glyph **should not change appearance**.
+That means that when the rule swaps `a` and `a.alt` it also swaps all components that reference these glyphs so they keep their appearance.
+* The swap function also needs to take care of swapping the names in kerning data.

 # `SourceDescriptor` object
 ### Attributes
 * `path`: string.
 Path to the source file.
 MutatorMath + Varlib.